johnliu55tw/debian-packaging/README.md

 ### Causes & Solutions

-I googled and found this issue is caused by
+I googled and found this issue might be caused by
 [the PPA has no package](https://askubuntu.com/questions/1212715/getting-a-403-error-with-a-ppa).
-I then realized that receiving the "Accepted" email doesn't mean your package is ready to ship via PPA.
+I then realized receiving the "Accepted" email doesn't mean your package is ready to ship via PPA.
 You have to wait until it's built and published.

 ![PPA Package status](./doc-images/ppa-package-status.png)